Shiro-Raven/Mashaghel/README.md

 ## How to run the program:-

 **WARNING** Docker configurations were only tested on Docker Toolbox running on Windows 8.1.
-The environment variables provide the IP of the entry point and shall be changed accordingly in the `src/environment/environment.prod.ts` file.
+The environment variables provide the IP of the entry point and shall be changed accordingly in a `src/environment/environment.prod.ts` file.

 [TL;DR]   Just run `docker-compose up` in a terminal in the root directory of the project.
 Just make sure you have docker installed.
 And an internet connection :stuck_out_tongue: